JavaSash/wimmly/tg-bot/README.md

 8. Отправляется ответ через [TelegramConsumer.kt](src%2Fmain%2Fkotlin%2Fru%2Ftemplate%2Ftelegram%2Fbot%2Fkotlin%2Ftemplate%2Fapi%2FTelegramConsumer.kt)

 ### Create new command
-1. Create new class NewCommand extended from [AbstractCommand.kt](src%2Fmain%2Fkotlin%2Fru%2Ftelegram%2Fbot%2Fadapter%2Fstrategy%2Fcommand%2FAbstractCommand.kt)
+1. Create new class NewCommand extended from AbstractCommand
-2. Add value for new command in [BotCommand.kt](src%2Fmain%2Fkotlin%2Fru%2Ftelegram%2Fbot%2Fadapter%2Fdto%2Fenums%2FBotCommand.kt)
+2. Add value for new command in BotCommand
 3. Pass new enum value to NewCommand class as first param
-4. Create class for new message in package [message](src%2Fmain%2Fkotlin%2Fru%2Ftelegram%2Fbot%2Fadapter%2Fstrategy%2Fmessage)
+4. Create class for new message in package message
 5. Create .ftl file with response txt
-6. Create new class extended from [MessageChooser.kt](src%2Fmain%2Fkotlin%2Fru%2Ftelegram%2Fbot%2Fadapter%2Fstrategy%2Flogic%2Fcommon%2FMessageChooser.kt)
+6. Create new class extended from MessageChooser
 Name should be with prefix StepCode.value and postfix Chooser For example: StepCode.BALANCE and BalanceChooser
-7. Add new class extended from [Step.kt](src%2Fmain%2Fkotlin%2Fru%2Ftelegram%2Fbot%2Fadapter%2Fstrategy%2Fstepper%2Fcommon%2FStep.kt) and implement method getNextStep()
+7. Add new class extended from Step and implement method getNextStep()

 ### Create step
 1. Create new value in StepCode enum